 - Corporate structure agreement

 - Sample project business plan

 - Economic report for the project

 - Sample management agreement between regional center and project

 The economic report is another example of a document that should be prepared by an expert.
-In addition to showing whether or not the project is in a TEA, this document is used to demonstrate that the proper number of jobs will be created by the project.
+In addition to showing whether or not the project is in a TEA, this document is used to demonstrate that the project will create the required number of jobs.
 While direct job creation may not seem complicated, regional centers are also allowed to count indirect and induced jobs when calculating overall job creation.
 Indirect jobs are those created as a result of the project’s development and ongoing operation (e.g., purchasing building materials, supplies, etc.).
 Induced jobs, on the other hand, are those created by the economic impact of the project (i.e., the money spent by the project’s employees).
 Indirect and induced jobs must be demonstrated using accepted economic methodologies.

 3. Submit Form I-924

-With the necessary documents prepared by the appropriate experts, Form I-924 can be submitted to USCIS for approval.
-Once Form I-924 is filed, USCIS allows the applicant to market their project—but the applicant cannot accept investments until USCIS approves their I-924 Petition.
+With the necessary documents prepared by the appropriate experts, Form I-924 can be submitted to the USCIS for approval.
+Once Form I-924 is filed, the USCIS allows the applicant to market their project—but the applicant cannot accept investments until the USCIS approves their I-924 petition.